Darrell Steinberg

 Darrell Steven Steinberg (born October 15, 1959) is an American politician and attorney who was the 56th mayor of Sacramento, California from 2016 to 2024.
 He was elected to be mayor on June 7, 2016 (avoiding a runoff).
-Before that, he was California Senate President pro Tempore and the leader of the majority party in the California State Senate from 2008 to 2014.
+Previously, he was California Senate President pro Tempore and the leader of the majority party in the California State Senate from 2008 to 2014.

 Steinberg was a Democratic member of the California State Senate representing the 6th District.
 He had also previously served as a member of the California State Assembly (1998–2004) and as a member of the Sacramento City Council (1992–1998).

 Early life, education and early career

 Born in San Francisco to a Jewish family, Steinberg graduated from Capuchino High School in Millbrae-San Bruno, California, and from University of California, Los Angeles where he earned a Bachelor of Arts in economics.
 He then earned a Juris Doctor from the University of California, Davis School of Law.

 He served as an employee rights attorney for the California State Employees Association for 10 years before his work as an Administrative Law Judge and mediator.
 He has continued to mediate disputes of public interest during his tenure as mayor.
 In 2022, he mediated a dispute between the National Union of Healthcare Workers and Kaiser Permanente, and was appointed to mediate between the University of California and the United Auto Workers during the 2022 University of California academic workers' strike.
 He also was once a UAW member.